livingdocsIO/documentation/content/reference-docs/server-extensions/server-configuration/_index.md

 livingdocs-server key-generate enc --alg dir --enc A256GCM
 ```
 This generates a synchronous encryption key using the A256GCM encoding.
-See the task description for all possible parameters.
+Call `livingdocs-server key-generate` for a description of all possible parameters.

 #### Render Pipeline